Anu27n/Trademarkia_Frontend/README.md

-# Trademark Search Results Table
+# Trademark Clone

-This project is a React/Next.js application that displays trademark search results in a tabular format using custom UI components.
+This project is a Next.js application that displays trademark search results in a tabular format using custom UI components.
 The table shows the details of trademark marks, their statuses, and descriptions, while also providing visual cues for each trademark's status type.

 ## Deployed Site